openhpc/cloudwg/tutorials/sc20/exercise3.md

 # Exercise 3: OpenHPC Software

-As we discussed during the [introduction presentation](https://docs.google.com/presentation/d/1uCorXaj5Cz1qEJiCLzBSpeG0s1iFCqEmtTmDNIsmnEE), OpenHPC is a software repository that is a series of building blocks.
+As we discussed during the [introduction presentation](https://docs.google.com/presentation/d/1uCorXaj5Cz1qEJiCLzBSpeG0s1iFCqEmtTmDNIsmnEE), OpenHPC is "simply" a software repository that is a series of building blocks.
 When we run OpenHPC in the cloud, we replace the provisioner (warewulf or xCAT) with packer and cloudformation.
 However, we still have the core of OpenHPC, the hierarchical software environment.